payalkamboj/LLM-Pre-Training/README.md

 5) This implementation is educational and optimized for clarity, not performance.

-Based on the book “LLMs from Scratch” by @rasbt
+Based on the book “Build Large Language Model (from Scratch)” by Sebastian Raschka.

 Extendable to larger datasets, distributed training, and inference optimizations.